 If you find a bug in bash, you should report it.
-But first, you should make sure that it really is a bug, and that it appears in the latest version of bash that you have.
+But first, you should make sure that it really is a bug, and that it appears in the latest version of bash.
+The latest version is always available from ftp://ftp.gnu.org/pub/bash/.